ckan/ckan/doc/maintaining/cli.rst

 Usage::

-    asset build            - Builds bundles, regardless of whether they are changed or not asset watch            - Start a daemon which monitors source files, and rebuilds bundles asset clean            - Will clear out the cache, which after a while can grow quite large
+    ckan asset build            - Builds bundles, regardless of whether they are changed or not ckan asset watch            - Start a daemon which monitors source files, and rebuilds bundles ckan asset clean            - Will clear out the cache, which after a while can grow quite large

 config-tool: Tool for editing options in a CKAN config file